Samantha Kickbush, Instructor

 678-219-3323 - Program Facebook Page

-Steven Griffing is a retire Nuclear Machinist Mate from United States Navy.
+Steven Griffing is a retired Nuclear Machinist Mate from the United States Navy.
 He received his undergraduate degree in Engineering and Technology Education from the University of Georgia.

-His industry experience includes 6-years on a nuclear submarine; 3-years as nuclear power plant operator, reactor operator trainee; and 6-years as an Asst.
+His industry experience includes 6-years on nuclear submarines; 3-years as a nuclear power plant operator, reactor operator trainee; and 6-years as an Asst.
 Engineer, Plant Operations and Director of Facilities for Emory Medical Centers.

 Steven previously taught Advanced Engineering at Grayson Technical High School; his teams have won the Electrathon "Run for the Peaches" Competition in Quitman, GA 2-years in a row, and recently took second place in a regional competition at Barber Motorsports Park in Leeds Alabama.

 Kathryn Marcotte, Instructor